abcx4711/SnakeBoot0/README.md

 Snake was developed on a Linux Mint PC running the AS65 cross assembly program.
 The assembler package is included in the `tools` directory.

-Snake Version 1.1 for 255-byte challenge now Jumps to Basic cold start routine at end of game new Snake Version 2 for 1-block-512-byte smartport challenge with more functionality for both versions 64tass assembler(-1.60.3243), Visual Studio Code and some Powershell scripts on Windows are used
+### Snake Version 1.1
+255-byte challenge version now Jumps to Basic cold start routine at end of game to avoid crash

+### new Snake Version 2 for 1-block-512-byte challenge with more functionality

+for versions 1.1 and 2 the 64tass assembler(1.60.3243), Visual Studio Code and some Powershell scripts on Windows are used

 ## Repository contents